jacoblapworth/akahu-sdk-swift/src/sass/CONTRIBUTING.md

 If you are confident that you do not have breaking changes, open your PR against `master`.
 Otherwise, prefix your PR title with `[breaking-changes]` (or other feature branch), add the `breaking change` label, and open your PR against the `breaking-changes` branch (or other feature branch).

-We use a pretty OCD linter, so make sure your code passes linting before opening a PR, otherwise your PR build will fail.

 The XUI documentation is generated from the comments in our SCSS files.
 Please ensure that your change is also correctly reflected in the generated documentation.